jshleap/Tutorials/RNA-SEQ/Differential_expression_genpipes.md

 > groups.
 Reads having the same queryname are derived from the same template.

 ### Picard’s MarkDuplicates
+This tool check and mark (not remove) duplicates.
+Duplicate reads are defined as:

+> originating from a single fragment of DNA.
+Duplicates can arise during sample
+> preparation e.g. library construction using PCR.
+Duplicate reads can also
+> result from a single amplification cluster, incorrectly detected as multiple
+> clusters by the optical sensor of the sequencing instrument.
+These duplication
+> artifacts are referred to as optical duplicates.

+We want to know (and later softclip them) where the duplicates are, but since we are working with RNA-SEQ, most reasercher choose not to remove them.
+This is because it has been shown that retaining some unatural duplicates does not cause significant artifacts if the library complexity, while removing them might also remove natural duplicates in the transription data, distorting our analyses.

 ### Picard’s CollectRnaSeqMetrics
 ### Cleaning your data and generate metrics